 How to Become Geologist in India

 Associate Senior Executive

 Does mountains, rocks, earthquakes and various geological structures attracts you?
 If yes, then you can choose career in geology.
-Geologists also known as, modern-day explorers who unravel Earth’s secrets, right from discovering valuable minerals to the verge of predicting natural disasters.
-This Shiksha article will provide the complete guide to help you to become a geologist in India, step by step, from eligibility to top colleges, careers, and salary scope.
+This Shiksha article will guide you to become a geologist in India, step by step, from eligibility to top colleges, careers, and salary scope.

+How to Become Geologist in India